Julia Hoffman: The Destruction of Collinwood

 Gerard forced Julia to remain in the Old House drawing room while the sheriff went to dispatch Barnabas in the basement.
 Barnabas emerged alone some time later, having killed the sheriff, and Julia admitted that she was to blame.
 Barnabas decided to try and return to 1970 with Julia as soon as possible, and when she suggested that he go back alone, he warmly told her that he would never leave without her.
 Stokes, Barnabas, and Julia performed a séance to contact Carolyn's spirit, and Julia spoke as Carolyn, but Gerard interrupted the ceremony and killed Stokes.
 In the confusion, Gerard called Julia back to the playroom and convinced her to stab herself with a dagger.
 Barnabas intervened and stopped Julia, but Gerard used his powers to make her become ill.
-The ghost of the young girl appeared again and showed the two a hidden door and a mysterious staircase leading out of the room.
+Hallie's ghost appeared again and showed the two a hidden door and a mysterious staircase leading out of the room.
 Barnabas helped Julia move along the stairs, and they soon found themselves back in 1970.

 Hallie Stokes confronted the two as they came out of the playroom door, and Julia, fully recovered from Gerard's power, realized that Hallie was alive and not the ghost they had seen in the future.
 Julia and Barnabas rushed downstairs to inform Elizabeth and Quentin of their discoveries in 1995, but were met with shock and skepticism.
 Julia recalled that they had left parallel time on August 3, but Quentin informed them that the current date was August 3, and therefore could not account for their week in 1995.
 Unwilling to accept that they had hallucinated the future events, Julia and Barnabas began to research their information.
-Julia brought several historical volumes loaned from Elizabeth to the drawing room to aid in the search for biographies of Gerard and Daphne, another ghost Barnabas had encountered in 1995.
-They went to the graveyard and found the tombstones of both people marked with deaths in the year 1841.
+Julia brought several historical volumes loaned from Elizabeth to the drawing room to aid in the search for biographies of Gerard and Daphne Harridge (Kate Jackson), another ghost Barnabas had encountered in 1995.
+They went to the graveyard and found the tombstones of both Gerard and Daphne marked with deaths in the year 1841.
 Julia later questioned Hallie in the drawing room, casually asking her if she was familiar with a place called Rose Cottage.
 That name had appeared in one of Carolyn's clues from 1995, but was unfamiliar to all those living at Collinwood in 1970.